learnbin.net nav logo

 Sustainability looks for new ways of addressing the connection between Societal Development and environmental degradation.
 So that would allow economies and human societies to expand/ develop without destroying or overharvesting the environment and the ecosystems.

-As an example of sustainability, consider aluminum soda cans.
-Many aluminum cans were produced, used, and discarded without concerning much.
-Aluminum is a limited resource.
-Also, trash dumps and landfills were filled with wasted aluminum cans.
-If that process was continued, aluminum metal will be run-out within some period of time.
+If that process is continued, aluminum metal will run out within some period of time.
 So the practice of discarding cans was not a sustainable process.
 It was an unsustainable action.
 So as a solution for that problem, governments, and private corporations began to recycle used aluminum cans.
 It can be observed in the given graph.

 Industry Recycling of Aluminum Cans Through the Years